-The Policy has two principle foundations.
-The first is that, as a general statement of intent, the City will look to recover costs when legal proceedings have been taken against the City by another body.
-The second key element of the Policy is that it will only apply in circumstances where legal action is taken against the City and not in situations where the City initiates legal action.
+The Policy provides, as a general statement of intent, that the City will look to recover costs when legal proceedings have been taken against the City by another body.

 Council can:

 - Adopt the Policy as presented;

 - Amend the Policy; or

 - Reject the idea of establishing a Policy.